 ถนนข้าวสาร Khet Phra Nakhon, Krung Thep Maha Nakhon 10200, Thailand

-Khao San Road is visited by millions of people each year, many of whom are not backpackers, nowadays’s you will see people from all over the world, from all walks of life, including backpackers, expats, tourists and holidaymakers all enjoying what this truly unique, vibrant place has to offer.
+The famous Khao San Road is visited by millions of people each year, many of whom are not backpackers, nowadays you will see people from all over the world, including backpackers, expats, tourists and holidaymakers all enjoying what this truly unique, vibrant place has to offer.
 From what once was a major rice market area, the road has now been transformed into an urban hive of tourist activity and a special place which draws people back time and time again.

 Getting to Khao San Road is easy to do from anywhere in Bangkok.
 The main options are express boats, busses and taxis.
 Unfortunately the BTS (Sky Train) and MRT (Metropolitan Rapid Transit) do not reach the area of Banglamphu, the closest BTS stations are Ratchathewi on the Sukhumvit Line and National Stadium or Siam on the Silom Line all of which are around 5km away.
 The closest station on the MRT is Hua Lamphong, again around 5km from Khao San Road.
-So if you are travelling into Bangkok by BTS or MRT you will need to get a taxi or Tuk Tuk which will be about a 15-25 minute drive, depending on traffic.
+So if you are traveling into Bangkok by BTS or MRT you will need to get a taxi or Tuk Tuk which will be about a 15-25 minute drive, depending on traffic.

 The only way to really explore Khao San Road is by foot.
 If you want to go slightly further afield there are plenty of eager tuk tuk drivers around at either end of the road.
 When taking a Tuk Tuk remember to agree a price with the driver before setting off.
 There’s also a steady stream of taxis coming and going.
 When it comes to taking a taxi, always insist that the meter is on.

 Khao San Road offers cheap accommodation ranging from budget hostels to 3-star hotels.
 It’s also home to many budget guest houses, Internet cafes, restaurants, lively bars and clubs as well as massage parlours.
 Packed into this strip are bookshops, tattoo shops, travel agents, market stalls and street vendors selling everything from noodles to curries, rice and coconuts.
 With its relaxed atmosphere and carefree attitude, Khao San Road is quite unlike anywhere else in Bangkok.
-It’s a great place to hang out, popular with the friendly locals, travellers and holidaymakers.
+It’s a great place to hang out, popular with the friendly locals, travelers and holidaymakers.